41+ Brand New DeFi Statistics (2023)

 Ethereum (ETH) Stats

-Ethereum’s price has increased around 23x in two years (CoinDesk)
+Ethereum’s price increased around 7x in 12 months (CoinDesk)

 Ethereum’s popularity has exploded over the last five years.